David Boies Was America’s Top Litigator. Now He’s Known As Weinstein’s Lawyer.

 “I think the damage is going to be dramatic,” said one lawyer who has worked closely with Boies for years.
 “The Times said they don’t trust him.
 If your clients can’t trust you you are finished.”

 Complicating matters further is the fact that Boies crossed such a powerful entity as the New York Times.
 Boies appears in their pages regularly, but his work with Weinstein is now all but certain to be mentioned in every story about him.
-For example, a recent piece about Dallas Cowboys owner Jerry Jones’s hiring Boies to sue the N.F.L described Boies as “the high-profile lawyer under fire in the Harvey Weinstein sexual harassment case” and spent four crucial paragraphs and the caption to a photograph to lay out Boies’s involvement in the matter.
+For example, a recent piece about Dallas Cowboys owner Jerry Jones’s hiring Boies to sue the N.F.L. described Boies as “the high-profile lawyer under fire in the Harvey Weinstein sexual harassment case” and spent four crucial paragraphs and the caption to a photograph to lay out Boies’s involvement in the matter.

 Plus, last week the Manhattan district attorney’s office announced that they had subpoenaed records from the Weinstein Company, and included a request for records related to the company from Boies Schiller Flexner.
 The firm has seen its rankings in the Vault 100, a national ranking of legal prestige, slip over the last several years, from No. 12 in 2016 to No. 16 in 2017 to No. 20 this year.
 Karen Dunn, one the firm’s leading young lawyers in its Washington, D.C., office, disputed the notion that this latest drama would have much of an effect.